October 22, 2023,, March 25th, 2024

 €2,100 – €2,200

 The Annapurna Circuit trek is one of the most popular and demanded treks in the Annapurna region of Nepal.
 Travellers have been praising the 128-mile route, which circles Nepal’s heaven-high Annapurna range, as the holy grail of trekking since it was first opened to foreigners in the early 1980s.

 Annapurna Circuit is the 2nd most famous trek in the Himalayas, a very popular and really authentic trek.
 Namaste Nomad is the only travel company from Ireland that runs a regular departure group trek to Annapurna circuit trek.
 We also organise this trek for solo and couples, any time of the year..

-Nepal’s most popular trekking region the Annapurna region is bursting with life, colors, and flavors to delight the senses.
-The white peak of Machapuchare, the red, yellow, and blue of prayer flags, the green terraced fields make this are more than just an exceptional trekking region.
+Nepal’s most popular trekking region the Annapurna region is bursting with life, colours, and flavours to delight the senses.
+The white peak of Machapuchare, the red, yellow, and blue prayer flags, and the green terraced fields make this more than just an exceptional trekking region.
 Lower in altitude than the Everest region and with easier access that is not as weather dependant the Annapurna region is ideal for shorter treks.

 Sign up in advance, limited places available.

 Arrive at TIA, Kathmandu, meet representatives and be transferred to the hotel.
 Guests are welcomed with